 The IT Department provides expertise and R&D on applications and usages of information technologies in the construction industry (information management, multi-scale BIM, internet-connected objects, etc.).

-The Climatology, Aerodynamics, Pollution and Purification Department, based in Nantes, studies the effects of wind and climate on products and structures, as well as air and water quality within the building system.
+The Climatology, Aerodynamics, Aeraulics for buildings and transport Department, based in Nantes, studies the effects of wind and climate on products and structures, as well as air quality within the building system.

 Safety, Structures and Fire Performance